microsoft/vscode-docs/docs/editor/extension-gallery.md

 ![extension contributions](images/extension-gallery/extension-contributions.png)

+If an extension is an Extension Pack, the **Dependencies** section will display which extensions will be installed when you install the pack.
 [Extension Packs](/docs/extensionAPI/extension-manifest.md#extension-packs) bundle separate extensions together so they can be easily installed at one time.
-If an extension is an Extension Pack, the **Dependencies** and **Extension Pack** sections will display which extensions will be installed when you install the pack.

 ![extension dependencies](images/extension-gallery/extension-dependencies.png)
 ![extension pack](images/extension-gallery/extension-pack.png)